EugenieKa/SEMANTIC/README.md

 ********************************************************************************

 The program consists in two parts.
-Each one can be executed separately : get_index_results{x}.py and elastic_meth{x}.py
+Each one can be executed separately :

+- get_index_results{x}.py
+- elastic_meth{x}.py

-This structure has been implemented in order to separate getting/indexation results from elastic search researches in database
+This structure has been implemented in order to separate getting/indexation results from ES researches in database

-Knowing that getting/indexation is long, it aims to get result in an reasonable time for ES queries (also because it's nonsense to get and index sparql results each time before making any ES research)
+Knowing that getting/indexation results is long, it aims to get ES queries results in an reasonable time (also because it's nonsense to get and index sparql results each time before making any ES research)

 --------------------------------------------------------------------------------